smartest cities in the US

 Known for its numerous colleges, Boston is close to institutions like Northeastern University and Boston University, as well as some of the top universities in the world, like Harvard and MIT.

-The city’s technical institutes, such as Benjamin Franklin Institute of Technology and Wentworth Institute of Technology, contribute to the 45% of degree holders who have specialised in STEM fields.
+The city’s technical institutes, such as the Benjamin Franklin Institute of Technology and Wentworth Institute of Technology, contribute to the large population of professionals in STEM fields.

-Despite its high level of education, Boston also experiences the highest unemployment rate among the cities listed, at 6.7%.
+Despite its high level of education, Boston also experiences the highest unemployment rate among the cities listed at 4.0%, which is lower than the long-term average of 5.28%.

-Approximately 36% of adults hold a bachelor’s degree, while 27% have pursued a graduate or professional degree.
+Approximately 48% of adults have at least a bachelor’s degree, and over 17% hold a graduate or professional degree.

 The city offers diverse career opportunities across various industries, such as global health, information technology, and green technology.